kedsouza/app-services-tomcat-vnet-example/README.md

 - Clone to local desktop
 - Run 'mvn package' in the project directory.
-- Build the conatiner using 'docker build .-t <Your Name>'
+- Build the conatiner using 'docker build .-t (Your image Name)'